brahimrejeb/Human-Machine-Interface/README.md

 Modify in the config.ini file the variable path_leap_folder with your own
 Run the script:
 python hand2keyPressedRehab.py
+- .exe :
+It is possible to convert this python code into a .exe file to make it more pleasant to use.
+You can follow this tutorial for that : [a link](https://www.youtube.com/watch?v=UZX5kH72Yx4)

 - How it works :
 Leapmotion allows to measure the position in space of many specific points in the hand.
 We will use those measures to detect some specific movement.